 Expanded Scope: Our partners have long recognized the impact of Windows trauma-informed arts programs for survivors of all forms of trauma*.
 Now AWBW is being called upon to explore working with boys and men, veterans and their families, perpetrators, the trauma informed movement, and the mental health field, with the overarching goal to build community capacity for resilience and healthy futures in the face of violence.
 We are at a unique crossroads ready to explore these opportunities and see what is most impactful in this new phase of expanded services.
 Over the next few years AWBW will be adapting our curriculum of over 500 workshops to serve this diverse range of potential partners.

 It is our hope to make this resource available to any agency seeking a trauma-informed and strength-based service that offers art as a healing tool to survivors of domestic and sexual violence, and other forms of prolonged trauma.

-Since 1991, AWBW has provided creative expression as a healing tool for over 131,000 battered women and their children in crisis shelters, transitional homes, and outreach centers throughout the United States.
+Our Work with Women and Children Since 1991, AWBW has provided creative expression as a healing tool for over 131,000 women and their children in crisis shelters, transitional homes, and outreach centers throughout the United States.

-By providing an environment that promotes healing, art workshops help women and children to develop a renewed sense of hope and possibility that profoundly impacts future decisions regarding the direction of their lives, their relationships, and how to stay safe.
-Art empowers survivors to transform how they view themselves, allowing them to see past the abusive messages they learned from their batterers and rebuild their self-confidence.
+By providing an environment that promotes healing, art workshops help individuals develop a renewed sense of hope and possibility that profoundly impacts future decisions regarding the direction of their lives, their relationships, and how to stay safe.
+Art empowers survivors of violence and trauma to transform how they view themselves, allowing them to see past the abusive messages they learned from their batterers and rebuild their self-confidence.

 The AWBW Program is available to any agency or organization seeking to implement art as healing tool for survivors of domestic violence.
 We invite you to learn more about our programs and to join us in using art to empower survivors and to break the silence surrounding domestic violence in our communities.